jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 each side to guard him; and near the King was the White Rabbit with a trumpet in one hand and a scroll of parchment in the other.
-In the very middle of the court was a table, with a large dish of tarts upon it; they looked so good, that it made Alice quite hungry to look at them – ‘I wish they’d get the trial done,’ she thought, ‘and hand round
+In the very middle of the court was a ta- ble, with a large dish of tarts upon it; they looked so good, that it made Alice quite hungry to look at them – ‘I wish they’d get the trial done,’ she thought, ‘and hand round